Choose your settings

 Management consulting firm

 Imagine you own a management consulting firm and you've set up a meeting with a client at your office.
 They fall down the stairs and are seriously injured.
 In fact, they develop a permanent disability and are unable to continue working as an electrician.
-They sue for $600,000 based on their injuries and loss of future income.
+They sue you for $600,000 based on their injuries and loss of future income.
 In this scenario, your business liability insurance could cover your legal costs and any compensation you need to pay out.

 Cleaning company

-What's professional liability insurance?
+What is professional liability insurance?

 Bookkeeping firm